 Getting Started: What You’ll Need

 Setting up a dash cam for your car is actually much simpler than you may believe.
 You will not need any kind of cellular plan or internet connection with your old phone to convert it to a dash cam.
 Some equipment you will need does include:

 Once you use WiFi to get your phone online, you can download a dash cam app of your liking.
-Be sure to read reviews—Some free apps are excellent, but it may be worthwhile to pay a little extra, especially if you’re worried about your insurance premiums rising.
+Be sure to read reviews.
+For some free apps are excellent.
+However it may be worthwhile to pay a little extra.
+Especially if you’re worried about your insurance premiums rising.

 With the app installed, attach it to your front windshield.
 You’ll want to have the camera higher than usual to get the best view of the road.
 A good spot is directly behind your rearview mirror.

 When you’re ready to go, hit record!
 It’s a good idea to take a few test drives to ensure the position of the camera allows you to record your entire field of vision, but overall the process is very simple and can be done without any heavy equipment or technical know-how.

 Using a cell phone as a dash cam isn’t perfect.
 Here are a couple of potholes you might run into when recycling your old phone: